crate/crate-howtos/docs/scaling/multi-node-setup.rst

 is stored persistently across full cluster restarts and recovered after nodes are restarted.

-There are three important settings that control how the gateway recovers the cluster state:
+Three important settings control how the gateway recovers the cluster state:

 ``gateway.recover_after_nodes`` defines the number of nodes that need to be started before any cluster state recovery will start.
 Ideally this value should